wohlbier/4.05_repl_constructor/README.md

-Demonstrate use of replicated new base class.
+Demonstrate use of replicated new base class and row allocation.
+Ideally this should not pingpong unless desired.
-- Create two replicated matrix instances using the factory.
-- Build the "matrices" on the respective nodelets.
-- Observe expected migration patterns.